lakiboy/guzzle-markus-client/README.md

 #### Description

-This guzzle client tries to fix various inconsitences of XML API, regroup, rename and filter returned results.
+This guzzle client tries to fix various inconsistencies of XML API, regroup, rename and filter returned results.
 Basically to make it look like you deal with fine-tuned JSON API.

 ## Installation